 Understanding people and relationships are what makes me tick.
 I am a licensed clinical social worker and certified emotionally focused therapist and supervisor with extensive advanced clinical training in family and couples therapy.
-After graduating from Columbia University, I trained for four years at the Ackerman Institute for the Family in New York City to advance my clinical training and experience.
-Most recently, I have trained in a wide range of empirically supported trauma treatments with a focus on Internal Family Systems through PESI, and at the San Francisco Center for Excellence in Emotionally Focused Therapy to deepen my attachment-based and relationship work with couples, families, and individuals.
+After graduating from Columbia University, I trained for four years at the Ackerman Institute for the Family to advance my clinical training and experience.
+I have trained in a wide range of empirically supported trauma treatments with a focus on Internal Family Systems and Emotionally Focused Therapy to deepen my attachment-based and relationship work with couples, families, and individuals.
 Mindfulness work, life stage/development, parent/child relationships across the life span, and coping with grief and loss are areas where I've deepened my practice.
 This means I've spent many years in clinical training videotaping my work, having my work observed and supervised while studying the most effective interventions to foster healing and closer connections between people.
 I have a Bachelor of Arts degree from the University of California at San Diego and a Master of Science degree from Columbia University.

-Alongside my direct clinical practice, I have supervised associate professionals in my private practice and at several agencies.
-I am a certified emotionally focused therapist and supervisor, and I am in the process of becoming a certified reflective practice supervisor.
-I have supervised, taught, and guest lectured at Humboldt State University in the counseling psychology master's program and in the undergraduate psychology program.
-Currently, I provide consultation and customized training for local agencies, as requested.
+I have supervised associate professionals in my private practice and at several agencies.
+I am a certified emotionally focused therapist and supervisor.
+I have supervised, taught, and guest lectured at Cal Poly Humboldt and the Wright Institute.

 I am endorsed as an Infant & Family, Early Childhood Mental Health Specialist in the State of California.